Rope Drop News

 What haunted houses are at Halloween Horror Nights 2026

-Universal has confirmed 7 houses so far, including the icon house Jack and Oddfellow, plus Sinners, Stranger Things, H.R.
+Universal has confirmed 8 houses so far, including the icon house Jack and Oddfellow, plus Sinners, Stranger Things 5, Hellraiser, H.R.
 Bloodengutz, MADLANDS, Cybergoria, and INVASION Alien Abduction.
-The event is expected to have about 10 houses in all, so a few more are still to be revealed through the summer.
+The event is expected to have about 10 houses in all, so a couple more are still to be revealed through the summer.

 Is Resident Evil coming to Halloween Horror Nights 2026